prasanthi198/Resume/Resume_test.md

 ### PhishHaven – Real-time Phishing URL Detection
 *Dec 2022*

-- Developed and tested ensemble ML model (Random Forest + XGBoost) using lexical & HTML features; achieved 98% accuracy / 0.99 F1.
+- Built an ensemble ML model (Random Forest + XGBoost) using lexical and HTML features; achieved 98% accuracy and 0.99 F1-score on a 15k-URL dataset.
-- Built REST API using Flask and validated API behavior through **manual & automated API test cases**.
+- Deployed as Flask-based REST API with URL shortener integration for live testing.

 ### Intrusion Detection on Imbalanced Network Traffic
 *Jul 2022*